-Going through a divorce can be stressful, difficult and very emotional.
+Going through a divorce can be stressful, difficult, and very emotional.
 The State of Florida requires that a person filing for a Dissolution of Marriage prove that they have resided in the State for a minimum for six (6) months prior to the date of filing.
-In addition the Courts must find that the marriage has irretrievably broken down in order to obtain a divorce.
+In addition, the Courts must find that the marriage has irretrievably broken down in order to obtain a divorce.

-When you hire an attorney you enjoy peace of mind knowing that you have someone who will advocate and protect your interests.
-At The Hamil Scott Law Firm we are extremely passionate about protecting your rights and giving you the individualized attention you deserve.
+When you hire a divorce attorney, you can enjoy peace of mind knowing that you have someone who will advocate and protect your interests.
+At The Hamil Scott Law Firm, we are passionate about protecting your rights and giving you the individualized attention you deserve.

-Under Florida statute, a parent may not relocate with the minor child to a new location more than fifty miles from their current location without the written consent of the parent or a court order authorizing the relocation.
-Relocation can potentially be a complex legal issue and divorced parents more often than not are not able to agree to the relocation terms.
+Under Florida statute, a parent may not relocate with the minor child to a new location more than fifty miles from their current location without the parent's written consent or a court order authorizing the relocation.
+Relocation can be a complex legal issue, and divorced parents, more often than not, cannot agree to the relocation terms.

-Child custody now known as time sharing can be a very contested area in any divorce proceedings.
-There are two types of child custody in the State of Florida- Sole Custody and Joint Custody.
+Child custody, now known as time sharing, can be a very contested area in any divorce proceedings.
+There are two types of child custody in the State of Florida: sole custody and joint custody.

-At the Hamil Scott Law Firm we are compassionate about our clients and the outcome of their cases.
-Our Firm is committed to guiding you through this challenging process of finalizing a child custody agreement and arriving at the best solutions that will be in the best interests of the child.
-We invite you to call our office and schedule an appointment for your confidential consultation.
+At the Hamil Scott Law Firm, we are compassionate about our clients and the outcome of their cases.
+Our firm is committed to guiding you through this challenging process of finalizing a child custody agreement and arriving at the best solutions that will be in the best interests of the child.
+Call our Coral Springs, FL office and schedule an appointment for a confidential consultation.